Scanning probe microscopy: Probe tips

 The nature of an SPM probe tip depends entirely on the type of SPM being used.
 The combination of tip shape and topography of the sample make up a SPM image.
 However, certain characteristics are common to all, or at least most, SPMs.

 Most importantly the probe must have a very sharp apex.
 The apex of the probe defines the resolution of the microscope, the sharper the probe the better the resolution.
 For atomic resolution imaging the probe must be terminated by a single atom.

 For many cantilever based SPMs (e.g. AFM and MFM), the entire cantilever and integrated probe are fabricated by acid [etching], usually from silicon nitride.
 Conducting probes, needed for STM and SCM among others, are usually constructed from platinum/iridium wire for ambient operations, or tungsten for UHV operation.
 Other materials such as gold are sometimes used either for sample specific reasons or if the SPM is to be combined with other experiments such as TERS.
 Platinum/iridium (and other ambient) probes are normally cut using sharp wire cutters, the optimal method is to cut most of the way through the wire and then pull to snap the last of the wire, increasing the likelihood of a single atom termination.
 Tungsten wires are usually electrochemically etched, following this the oxide layer normally needs to be removed once the tip is in UHV conditions.

 It is not uncommon for SPM probes (both purchased and "home-made") to not image with the desired resolution.
-This could be a tip which is too blunt or the probe may have more than one peak, resulting in a doubled or ghost image.
+This may occur if the tip is too blunt or if the probe has more than one apex, which can lead to doubled or ghost images.
 For some probes, in situ modification of the tip apex is possible, this is usually done by either crashing the tip into the surface or by applying a large electric field.
 The latter is achieved by applying a bias voltage (of order 10V) between the tip and the sample, as this distance is usually 1-3 Angstroms, a very large field is generated.

 The additional attachment of a quantum dot to the tip apex of a conductive probe enables surface potential imaging with high lateral resolution, scanning quantum dot microscopy.

 Advantages

-The resolution of the microscopes is not limited by diffraction, only by the size of the probe-sample interaction volume (i.e., point spread function), which can be as small as a few picometres.
+The resolution of these microscopes is not limited by diffraction but rather by the size of the probe-sample interaction volume (i.e., point spread function), which can be as small as a few picometres.
 Hence the ability to measure small local differences in object height (like that of 135 picometre steps on <100> silicon) is unparalleled.
 Laterally the probe-sample interaction extends only across the tip atom or atoms involved in the interaction.

 The interaction can be used to modify the sample to create small structures (Scanning probe lithography).

 Unlike electron microscope methods, specimens do not require a partial vacuum but can be observed in air at standard temperature and pressure or while submerged in a liquid reaction vessel.